 Accredited investors also may have privileged investment access to various alternative investments, such as crowdfunded real estate investing.

-In fact, this is what’s covered below, so read on to learn about seven great investment opportunities for accredited investors.
-(Note that some of them are also available to unaccredited investors.)
+In fact, passive income investments are exactly what we’ve covered below, so read on to learn about seven great investment opportunities for accredited investors.
+(Note that some of them are also available to non-accredited investors.)

 First National Realty Partners

 First National Realty Partners is a highly-rated real estate investment opportunity for accredited investors only.

 First National Realty Partners works much like a real estate investment trust.
 They own and lease properties, and their investors receive dividends.
 There is also the possibility for capital appreciation.

 What sets First National apart is that they focus on institutional-quality offerings among their various real estate investment options.
 In their case, this refers primarily to retail spaces that feature a stable, national brand, such as Aldi, Dollar Tree, or Walmart (among many others).

 To invest with First National, there is a $50,000 minimum per deal.
 The asset management fee is 0.5% to 1.5%, depending on the deal.
 Since 2015, more than 1,400 investors have benefitted from an average return of 12% to 18%, far outpacing the stock market.

 Click here to learn more about First National Realty Partners and see if it might be the right opportunity for you.

 EquityMultiple has a unique offering that blends more traditional real estate investing with crowdfunding.
 The goal of this real estate investment platform is to achieve higher returns than one typically gets with traditional investment opportunities in the real estate market.